-- Most people experience moments of oneness, where they feel as though they are one with the world or with another person.
+- Most people experience moments of feeling another person’s emotions, where they feel as though they are one with the world or with another person.

-- Many reports show “Spontaneous knowing”, where people communicate across long distances just by thought.
+- Many reports show “Spontaneous knowing”, a phenomenon in which people communicate across long distances just by thought.

 The standard, contemporary view of life is that we are individuals.
 We have our own bodies.
 We have our own minds.
 We have or own brains.
 We are individual people.
 So the notion goes.

 The rest of the world is out there.
-They are separate.
-They’re not “us”, they’re “them”.
+They are separate to us.

 Not everyone is a highly sensitive empath.